yanisapths/Basic-Kotlin-Android-Guilde/README.md

          } while(i > 0)

          95, 90, 85, 80, 75, 70, 65, 60, 55, 50, 45, 40, 35, 30, 25, 20, 15, 10, 5, 0,
+#### For loop
+  use a for loop to iterate over all items of a list

+      for (item in myList) {
+        // Execute this code block for each element of the list }

   2.4 When statement
   --